Assigning Life Insurance

 Finally, the assignee (the party to whom the policy is assigned) has rights to the policy which are secondary to the insurance company.
 This means that if any outstanding premiums are owed, or there are outstanding loans, these are taken out of the total policy benefit before any distribution is made to the assignee.
 As such, the assignee receives the Net Policy Proceeds and not the full amount.

-If you would like to receive free advice for life insurance in Hong Kong, or if you would like to learn more about assignments under a Hong Kong life insurance plan, please complete the short form at the top of this page.
+If you would like to receive free advice for life insurance in Hong Kong, or if you would like to learn more about assignments under a Hong Kong life insurance plan, please complete this short form.
 Once you have completed your quotation request an expert CCW Global insurance broker will contact you directly to further discuss your coverage requirements.